Category

 Likelihood

 Certain factors increase the likelihood of a threat occurring.
-Location and past history are both important risk factors to consider when evaluating the probability of a threat.
-When completing a risk assessment matrix, the likelihood of the threat occurring is often ranked on a five-point scale from improbable to frequent.
+Location and history are both important risk factors to consider when evaluating the probability of a threat.
+When completing a risk assessment matrix, you rank the likelihood of the threat occurring on a five-point scale from improbable to frequent.

-A company in California, for example, has a far greater chance of being impacted by an earthquake or wildfire than a company based in New England.
-Similarly, a company in a major metropolitan city is more likely to be affected by civil disturbances than one in a sleepy suburban town, and may invest in a more thorough physical security assessment.
+A company in California, for example, has a high chance of being impacted by an earthquake or wildfire, while a New England company has a low one.
+Similarly, a company in a major metropolitan city is more likely to be affected by civil disturbances than one in a sleepy suburban town, and it may invest in a more thorough physical security assessment to determine its specific risk rating.

 Impact

-The impact of a potential threat is the amount of damage or harm the threat could create.
-On a risk assessment matrix, the severity of a threat is often ranked on a four-point scale from negligible to catastrophic.
+The impact of a potential risk is the amount of damage or harm the threat could create.
+On a risk assessment matrix, the severity of a threat ranks on a four-point scale from negligible to catastrophic.

 When assessing threats, consider all the different types of impact.
-You can think of impact in three broad categories: people, locations, and assets.
-From employee safety to financial loss to reputation harm, a threat can negatively affect your business in a variety of ways.
+Impact can be divided into three broad categories: people, locations, and assets.
+From employee safety to financial loss and reputation harm, a threat can negatively affect your business in various ways.

 Consider these two different threats as examples for assessment: 1) the threat of a winter storm and 2) the threat of your CEO dying.
 The first threat has a medium impact but a high likelihood.
-If you’re located in the northeast, winter storms are essentially guaranteed—but they shouldn’t derail your business.
+Winter storms are guaranteed if you’re located in the Northeast—but they shouldn’t derail your business.
 The second threat, on the other hand, has a high impact but a low likelihood.
-It is highly unlikely that your CEO will die suddenly—but it would have a huge impact.
-During this analysis, you might conclude that a winter storm is high-risk, whereas the CEO dying is medium risk.
+It is unlikely that your CEO will die suddenly—but it would have a huge impact.
+During this analysis, you might conclude that a winter storm is high risk, whereas the CEO dying is medium risk.

-Document your analysis of each threat’s likelihood and impact in a methodical way.
+Document your methodical analysis of each threat’s likelihood and impact.
 Our threat assessment template is a great place to start.

 Once you have identified the potential threats and you have a way to quantify the impact, you need to plan your response.
 This means implementing controls that mitigate the threats you’ve identified.